stackblitz/bolt.new/CONTRIBUTING.md

 ### Why Build with Bolt + WebContainer API

 By building with the Bolt + WebContainer API you can create browser-based applications that let users **prompt, run, edit, and deploy** full-stack web apps directly in the browser, without the need for virtual machines.
 With WebContainer API, you can build apps that give AI direct access and full control over a **Node.js server**, **filesystem**, **package manager** and **dev terminal** inside your users browser tab.
-This powerful combination allows you to create a new class of development tools that support all major javascript libraries and node packages right out of the box, all without remote environments or local installs.
+This powerful combination allows you to create a new class of development tools that support all major JavaScript libraries and Node packages right out of the box, all without remote environments or local installs.

 ### What’s the Difference Between Bolt (This Repo) and [Bolt.new](https://bolt.new)?